-Joseph Sherwood is currently a Research Associate in the Department of Bioengineering at Imperial College London.
+Joseph Sherwood is currently a Research Fellow in the Department of Bioengineering at Imperial College London.
 He has an MEng in Mechanical Engineering from King’s College London and a PhD in Biofluid Dynamics from University College London.

 His research focuses on biofluid dynamics, with particular focus on experimental techniques to yield precise data on microscale biological flows.
-His current research interests include the role of aqueous humour flow in intraocular pressure regulation and the effects of altered red blood cell properties in microvascular diseases.
+His current research interests include the effects of altered red blood cell properties in microvascular diseases and the role of aqueous humour flow in intraocular pressure regulation.

 et al., 2016, Measurement of Outflow Facility using iPerfusion, PLOS One, Vol:11, ISSN:1932-6203

 et al., 2014, Spatial Distributions of Red Blood Cells Significantly Alter Local Haemodynamics, PLOS One, Vol:9, ISSN:1932-6203

 et al., 2014, Hematocrit, viscosity and velocity distributions of aggregating and non-aggregating blood in a bifurcating microchannel, Biomechanics and Modeling in Mechanobiology, Vol:13, ISSN:1617-7959, Pages:259-273

 et al., 2012, The effect of red blood cell aggregation on velocity and cell-depleted layer characteristics of blood in a bifurcating microchannel, Biomicrofluidics, Vol:6, ISSN:1932-1058